andyhd/nodef/README.md

 `include`
 : Requires a `template` parameter.
 The named template will be parsed and the result will be used to replace the tag.

+`surround`
+: Requires `with` and `at` parameters.
+The tag will be embedded into the template specified by `with`, replacing the element with the id specified by `at`.

+`merge_head`
+: The contents of the tag will be merged into the `head` tag of the document.
+If one of the children of this tag is a `title` tag, it will replace any existing `title` tag.

+`merge_tail`
+: The contents of the tag will be moved to the end of the `body` tag of the document.

 ## QuickStart ##